ImAKappa/pftp/docs/0-Getting-Started/00_language.md

     So, there are more `a`s that `e`s in the quote.

-**Q6.** If you haven't already, skim through the [official Python tutorial](https://docs.python.org/3.11/tutorial/).
-A lot of it might not make sense just yet, but you should still look through it to get some more context about Python
+**Q6.** If you haven't already, skim through the [official Python tutorial](https://docs.python.org/3.14/tutorial/).
+A lot of it might not make sense just yet, but you should still look through it to get some more context about Python.

 **Q7.** Finally, and most importantly, why do you want to learn Python?